roblillack/spot/README.md

 Currently, these are the only backends that are supported.
 But feel free to create a PR if you want to add support for another backend. _\*hint hint\*_

+#### What's the difference between `spot/ui` and `spot`?

+`spot` is the core package that provides the reactive model and the rendering functionality.
+It is backend-agnostic and can be used with any set of controls which implement the `spot.Control` interface.

+`spot/ui` is a package that provides a set of pre-built cross-platform GUI controls that which can be used with `spot`.

+#### What's the difference between a “component” and a “control”?

+In Spot, a _component_ is a logical unit of the application that contains business logic and state.
+Any component is made out of other componens and can ultimately be rendered down to a single or multiple "controls".

+A _control_ is special kind component is mounted to the UI tree and represents a visual element on the screen.
+Usually a control is backed by a native implementation of the GUI backend, like a button, a label, or a text input.

+#### What do the terms ”make”, “render”, “build”, “mount”, and “update” mean in the context of Spot?

+- _Make_: The process of creating a new component instance.
+This is done by creating a reference to an instance of a struct that implements the `spot.Component` interface or by calling `spot.Make` with a render function.

+- _Render_: The process of applying a component's state to its building blocks and hereby returning another component instance.
+This is done by calling the `Render` method on a component instance.

+- _Build_: The process of creating a new UI tree from a component instance.
+  This is done by _recursively_ rendering a component to create a tree of controls.
+This can be done by calling `spot.Build` with a component instance or `spot.BuildFn` with a render function.

+- _Mount_: The process of creating real UI controls from a (virtual) tree of controls.
+This is done by calling `Mount` on a tree node or `spot.Mount` with a component instance or `spot.MountFn` with a render function.

+- _Update_: The process of updating a tree of (mounted) controls.
+This is done by calling `Update` on a tree node.

 ## Features, Spot does not have right now

 - Automatic layouting